TahmidU/AugmentedRealityRoomDesignerV1/README.md

 ## Installation

 The following installation guide is for Windows 10.
-As for other OSes this may vary.
+As for other OSes, this may vary.

 ### API Installation